Referendum, www.ch.ch.

 Whether the “Orte” joined the cities (allies from 1351 onward) or vice versa is irrelevant.
 The fact is that the “Eidgenossenschaft” of thirteen cantons existed in 1513 as a loose federation with often different (economic) interests and religions (from 1525).

-For example, the “Landsgemeinde in the canton of Grisons was an independent commune under this system in the fourteenth century, probably under the influence of the Italian city-states.
+The lord (Habsburg, for example) had little to say.
+It was a communal system intended to represent local interests.
+For example, the “Landsgemeinde” in the canton of Grisons was an independent commune in the fourteenth century, probably under the influence of the Italian city-states.

 Citizens of Glarus on the Zaunplatz in Glarus (Bild Archive/Museum of Glarus)